Origins: Collecting to Create the Nelson-Atkins

 This exhibition explores the beginnings of the Nelson-Atkins collection and the personalities behind it: from archaeological excavations, to Laurence Sickman’s purchases in China, to the influence of important art dealers, to the first gifts from Kansas City collectors.
 Origins: Collecting to Create the Nelson-Atkins brings to life the remarkable stories of how a major museum formed in the Depression-era Midwest.

 Organized by The Nelson-Atkins Museum of Art.
-Generous support provided by the Marion and Henry Bloch Family Foundation, Paul DeBruce and Linda Woodsmall-DeBruce, the Richard J. Stern Foundation for the Arts — Commerce Bank, Trustee, Teresa Meagher and T. Bradley Manson, and Husch Blackwell LLP.
+Generous support provided by Marion and Henry Bloch Family Foundation, Paul DeBruce and Linda Woodsmall-DeBruce, the Richard J. Stern Foundation for the Arts — Commerce Bank, Trustee, Teresa Meagher and T. Bradley Manson, and Husch Blackwell LLP.

 Media Partner: The Independent